Beyond the light-cone propagation of relativistic wavefunctions: numerical results: Non-Causality and Its Physical Implications

 Another line of reasoning relies on Paley-Wiener arguments.
-It can be proved (see e.g. \cite{hegerfeldt,kos,beck}) that for any semi-bounded Hamiltonian, a wavefunction initially localized on a compact support immediately spreads everywhere as soon as the evolution starts (or conversely, any wavefunction that remains bounded on a compact support must be zero everywhere).
+It can be proved (see, e.g., \cite{hegerfeldt,kos,beck}) that for any semi-bounded Hamiltonian, a wavefunction initially localized on a compact support immediately spreads everywhere as soon as the evolution starts (or, conversely, any wavefunction that remains bounded on a compact support must be zero everywhere).
 Instructive illustrations of this theorem for simple wave equations were given in Ref. \cite{karpov}.

-\subsection{Physicality of positive energy propagation}
+\subsection{Physicality of Positive Energy Propagation}

-If the starting point is the Salpeter equation, then, despite it is attractive as it results from quantizing the classical relativistic Hamiltonian, we know we are at best dealing with an approximate model, as a spinless particle obeys the Klein-Gordon equation, not the relativistic Schr\"odinger one.
+The Salpeter equation, although it is attractive as it results from quantizing the classical relativistic Hamiltonian, is usually regarded as an approximate model for a spinless particle, correctly described by the Klein–Gordon equation.
+Note, however, that for a neutral particle, the solutions of the Klein–Gordon equation are real and can be combined to obtain a complex wavefunction obeying the Salpeter equation \cite{pav1,pav2}.

 The situation is more involved from the point of view of the FW representation.
 The interpretational difficulties of the standard KG or Dirac densities are related to the problems of defining a position operator.
 The position operator $\hat{X}$ in the FW representation is equivalent to the Newton-Wigner position operator \cite{nw} in the standard representation.
-On this basis it is often argued that the FW density is the physical one \cite{silenko2}.\ The problem is then how to cope with the non-causal nature of the propagation.
+On this basis, it is often argued that the FW density is the physical one \cite{silenko2}.\ The problem is then knowing how to cope with the non-causal nature of the propagation.